 Although you can send an invite to any LinkedIn member straight away, it’s not a good idea to do that with 3rd-degree connections.
 At the same time, getting your 2nd-degree connections to introduce you to their connections wouldn’t be effective since you haven’t yet established a strong relationship.

-It is good to first reinforce your relationship with 1st and 2nd connections and then expand your network.
+It is good first to reinforce your relationship with 1st and 2nd connections and then expand your network.
 Engage your 2nd connections to the point that you can connect with them and convert them into your 1st connections.
 Since their 1st contacts would become your 2nd-degree contacts, you’d have better prospecting chances.

 Tips on How to Expand Your LinkedIn Network